 If you are enrolled in the ASA semester or summer program in Barcelona, Spain, you may opt to participate in an unpaid internship in conjunction with courses taken at your host institution in Barcelona!
 (Internships are not for credit and are not available as a stand-alone option.)
 The internship add-on for the ASA Barcelona program costs $1,000 in addition to the regular semester or summer price and includes on-site cultural training and advising from ASA’s Internship Coordinator in Barcelona.

-Semester interns will complete a total of 200 work hours over the course of the semester (approximately 15-20 work hours per week).
+Semester interns will complete a total of 200 work hours over the course of the semester (approximately 20 work hours per week).
 Summer interns must complete a minimum total of 120 work hours (approximately 20 work hours per week, up to a maximum total of 200 work hours (approximately 32 work hours per week).
-Because an internship is a significant time commitment, we strongly recommend that semester students doing an internship enroll in 12 academic credits instead of 15.
+Because an internship is a significant time commitment, semester students doing an internship will enroll in 12 academic credits instead of 15.
 Summer students doing an internship will enroll in 3 academic credits.

 While there is no Spanish language requirement in order to apply for an internship, students with a background in Spanish will have more possibilities available to them in terms of placements.

 No additional visa is necessary in order to participate in an internship!